Gifted ≠ Better: What Our Fastest Learners Are Trying to Tell Us

 - upsidedowndevi

-- Apr 30
+- Apr 30, 2025

-- 3 min read
+- 4 min read

 A friend messaged me after reading one of my posts about raising gifted kids.

-She said “Gifted does not mean better than”.
+She said, “Gifted does not mean better than.”
 She went on to add that what I had offered described her experience growing up but that it had been “too scary to talk about” up until now.

-Her reflection stayed with me, because in just a few words, it captured a paradox that lives at the heart of giftedness: We desperately need to name the experience—yet we’re often afraid to.
+Her reflection stayed with me because, in just a few words, it captured a paradox that lives at the heart of giftedness: We desperately need to name the experience, yet we’re often afraid to.

 Why?
-Because giftedness is so often mistaken for superiority.
-And superiority has no place in honest conversations about growth, challenge, and unmet needs.
+Because giftedness is often mistaken for superiority.
+Superiority has no place in honest conversations about growth, challenge, and unmet needs.
+If we don’t speak up, we can’t be seen.
+If we can’t be seen, the right support never arrives.

 The Cultural Ladder We’re All Climbing (Even If We Don’t Want To)

 From birth, children are measured, weighed, and ranked.
-“Percentile” becomes a parent’s first report card—and from there, the ladder only grows steeper.
+“Percentile” becomes a parent’s first report card, and from there, the ladder only grows steeper.

-In our culture, any deviance from the norm, almost always gets turned into hierarchy.
+In our culture, any deviance from the norm gets turned into hierarchy.
+Faster is better.
+Smarter is better.
+Earlier is better.

 There’s a metaphor I often return to in my work: Gifted kids are the canaries in the coal mine.